turingschool/backend-curriculum-site/module2/lessons/intro_to_css.md

   - Organize a CSS file for ease of use
   - Understand how to import external CSS file into HTML

+### Refresher - What is CSS?

+  - Stands for "Cascading Style Sheets".
+  - When we apply a `class` or an `id` to an HTML element, we are telling it that it has a "rule".
+We will write our rules for that element in our CSS file.
+  - Each rule in CSS (i.e a `class` or `id` rule) has a specific value assigned. `id`s have more specific values than `class`es.
+  - Common misconception that "cascading" means that it our browser will flow down the CSS file and the last rule will be applied.
+  - "Cascading" means that because more than one  rule could apply to a particular piece of HTML (it might have an id and a class), there has to be a known way of determining which rule applies to which piece of HTML.
+  - The rule used is chosen by cascading down from the more general rules to the specific rule required.
+The most specific rule is chosen.
+  - An `id` is the most specific rule but there is a way to calculate CSS Specificity (nice to know, not a need to know)

 #### Selectors

   ```css